Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal Killing tensors in conformally superintegrable systems

-In addition to the integrability conditions for Killing tensors in abundant systems, we have two more equations, namely~\eqref{eqn:tau} and~\eqref{eqn:strange.equation} which involve the secondary structure tensor $\tau_{ij}$.
-In particular, \eqref{eqn:tau} expresses $\tau_{ij}$ in terms of the structure tensor.
+In addition to the integrability conditions for Killing tensors in abundant systems, we have two more equations, namely~\eqref{eqn:tau} and~\eqref{eqn:strange.equation}.
+Note that only~\eqref{eqn:tau} involves the secondary structure tensor $\tau_{ij}$, as it allows us to express~$\tau_{ij}$ in terms of the structure tensor $T_{ijk}$.

 \begin{lemma} ~